shikha-16/Women-in-Technology/Contributing.md

 ## Updating your Pull Request

-Sometimes, a maintainer of an awesome list will ask you to edit your Pull Request before it is included.
+Sometimes, a maintainer will ask you to edit your Pull Request before it is included.
 This is normally due to spelling errors or because your PR didn't match the contributing guidelines.

 [Here](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.